 #1 – Follow the routine.

-There are leisure times in which they expect you to take some break from meditation.
+There are leisure times in which they expect you to take a break from meditation.
 Utilize that time.
-Which means take the break!
+Which means take a break!
 You deserve it.
 I did the opposite.
 I ignored the routine and practiced even during those break hours.
 Result?
 I was super exhausted and bored in the last few days.

 #2 – Walk-in nature.